menu icon

 Substitutions

-For the extra flour used for rolling the dough, you may substitute any of the flours found in the recipe for Cathy's Gluten Free Pie Crust.
+For the extra flour used for rolling the dough, you may substitute any of the flours listed in the recipe for Cathy's Gluten-Free Pie Crust.
 My preference is to use the white rice flour.

 Variations